-The internet safety policy aims to create an environment where all stakeholders including the wider community work together to inform each other of ways to use the internet responsibly, safely and positively.
+The Digital Safety policy aims to create an environment where all stakeholders including the wider community work together to inform each other of ways to use the IT and digital facilities responsibly, safely, and positively.

-Students, staff and all other users of trust and school related technologies should work together to agree a set of standards and expectations relating to appropriate usage by promoting safe and responsible access.
+Students, staff, and all other users of trust and school related technologies should work together to agree a set of standards and expectations relating to appropriate usage by promoting safe and responsible access.

-The policy is not designed to be a blacklist of prohibited activities, but instead a guide to appropriate use, leading to safer internet usage.
-It is intended that the positive effects of the policy will be seen on and off line; in school and at home; and ultimately beyond school and into the workplace.
+The policy is not designed to be a blacklist of prohibited activities, but instead a guide to appropriate use, leading to safer usage of IT and digital facilities.
+It is intended that the positive effects of the policy will be seen on and offline; in school and at home; and ultimately beyond school and into the workplace.